LMakshow/RS-JS2022Q1/README.md

 **Take note:** The back-end server is hosted on Heroku, so the first vocabulary loading might take up to 1 minute.

-More screenshots and info (on Russian): https://github.com/LMakshow/rslang/pull/82
+More screenshots and info (in Russian): https://github.com/LMakshow/rslang/pull/82

 The app for learning English tailored to Russian users.
 3600 words in 6 categories, user login to track progress, two mini-games and statistics.
 User also can mark the words as learned and create his own category to learn difficult words.
 Comics style, mascot hero and more - that's the capstone project made with me leading a team of 3 people.